cdktf/cdktf-provider-googlebeta/docs/googleDataformRepository.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.40.0/docs/resources/google_dataform_repository#id GoogleDataformRepository#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.41.0/docs/resources/google_dataform_repository#id GoogleDataformRepository#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `kms_key_name`<sup>Optional</sup> <a name="kms_key_name" id="@cdktf/provider-google-beta.googleDataformRepository.GoogleDataformRepository.Initializer.parameter.kmsKeyName"></a>

+- *Type:* str

+Optional.

+The reference to a KMS encryption key.
+If provided, it will be used to encrypt user data in the repository and all child resources.
+It is not possible to add or update the encryption key after the repository is created.
+Example projects/[kms_project_id]/locations/[region]/keyRings/[key_region]/cryptoKeys/[key]

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.41.0/docs/resources/google_dataform_repository#kms_key_name GoogleDataformRepository#kms_key_name}

 ---